ZurichNLP/emnlp2018-imitation-learning-for-neural-morphology-test-data/README.md

 | HA*-MRT | 84.8 | 94.0 | 88.1 | 85.2 | 88.0 | `data/celexbytask/HASTAR-CRP` |
 | CA-MRT  | 85.6 | 94.6 | 88.0 | 85.3 | 88.4 | `data/celexbytask/CA-MRT-CRP` |

+Datasets with explicit linguistic features for rP reinflection task can be found in <https://gitlab.cl.uzh.ch/morphology-datasets/sigmorphon-2017-format/celex-by-task>.

 ## Table 1: Part CELEX-ALL
 There are 5 folds where we built 5 models for each fold.
 From the 5 models an ensemble system is built.
 The reported numbers are the averages of the ensembles (!).